Homeless Solutions Team

 HomelessSolutions@CoronaCA.gov

-The Homeless Solutions Manager works in the City Manager’s Office and is responsible for:
+The Homeless Solutions Team works in the City Manager’s Office and is responsible for:

 a.
 City Net Outreach and Engagement Program